Art's Fiery Finger

 Madeline Burkhardt is the Research Outreach Coordinator at the Alabama Museum of Natural History (ALMNH) at The University of Alabama.
 She contributes to, develops, manages, and implements museum exhibits and educational programs for all age groups.
 She also works with UA faculty and staff to help them disseminate the broader impacts of their UA-based research.
 Madeline received her Bachelor of Arts in Art History with a minor in Italian Studies from Auburn University & her Master of Arts in Museum Studies from Johns Hopkins University.
 She was previously the Education Coordinator and Curator at the Rosa Parks Museum, where she implemented programs and hosted exhibitions that directly addressed relevant social justice issues and the current civil rights movement.

-Oluwafunilayo Miriam Akinpelu
+Oluwafunmilayo Miriam Akinpelu

-Oluwafunilayo Miriam Akinpelu is a doctoral student in the English Literature program with a passion for exhibition and an impressive resume to show her talent and skill for her future museum career.
-Through her graduate work here at UA and her master’s degree at Central European University, Hungary, Oluwafunilayo has found every opportunity to gain experience and knowledge about the museum field.
+Oluwafunmilayo Miriam Akinpelu is a doctoral student in the English Literature program with a passion for exhibition and an impressive resume to show her talent and skill for her future museum career.
+Through her graduate work here at UA and her master’s degree at Central European University, Hungary, Oluwafunmilayo has found every opportunity to gain experience and knowledge about the museum field.
 She has interned at several museums and archives in Europe and led and curated ten different museum exhibitions and public programs throughout the University of Alabama and the Tuscaloosa community.
 Her next goal as she works to finish her PhD is to be part of the inaugural University of Alabama Museum’s in Greece internship program in the summer of 2025, which will not only allow her to complete the Museum Studies Certificate, but also gain valuable skills in international collaboration, research, and curation to bring back to her work at UA and in her future museum career.

 Lauren Waters